-- It enables systematic grouping of similar items and avoids confusion caused by long description of the items. - (2) It serves as the starting point of implication and standardization. - (3) It helps in avoiding duplication of items and results in the minimisation of number of items, - (4) It helps in allocation and apportionment of overheads to different cost centers. - (5) It assists the grouping of overheads for cost control. - (6) It helps in reducing clerical efforts to the minimum
+- It enables systematic grouping of similar items and avoids confusion caused by long description of the items. - (2) It serves as the starting point of implication and standardization. - (3) It helps in avoiding duplication of items and results in the minimisation of number of items, leading to accurate records. - (4) It helps in allocation and apportionment of overheads to different costc enters. - (5) It assists the grouping of overheads for cost control. - (6) It helps in reducing clerical efforts to the minimum